ducdao/HelpingHand/README.md

-# VolunteerWork
+# Helping Hand

-Volunteer Work is a platform for users to post volunteer requests from individuals.
+Helping Hand is a platform for users to post volunteer requests from individuals.

 Demo Link: https://devpost.com/software/helping-hand-a0y85w